covermymeds/azure-key-vault-agent/README.md

 The `resources` section is a list of one or more resources to fetch.
 Each resource has a `kind`, `vaultBaseURL`, and optional `credential` field.

-Valid kinds are: `cert`, `secret`, `all-secrets`, and `key`.
+Valid kinds for KeyVault resources are: `cert`, `secret`, `all-secrets`, and `key`.

+Valid kinds for Cyberark resources are: `cyberark-secret` and `all-cyberark-secrets`.

-Note: The `all-secrets` fetches all of the secrets found in the vault, and cannot be used in conjunction with any specific secrets for the same vaultBaseURL
+Note: The `all-secrets` and `all-cyberark-secrets` kinds fetch all of the secrets found in the vault, and cannot be used in conjunction with any specific secrets for the same vault

-Unless a resource has a `kind` of `all-secrets`, there is also a required `name` field for the resource.
+Unless a resource has a `kind` of `all-secrets` or `all-cyberark-secrets`, there is also a required `name` field for the resource.

-If you don't specify `credential`, a credential with the name `default` will be used (you can either specify the `default` credential in the `credentials` array, or as ENV vars / .env file)
+If you don't specify `credential`, a credential with the name `default` will be used for AKV resources (you can either specify the `default` credential in the `credentials` array, or as ENV vars / .env file).
+For Cyberark resources, the default credential is `default_cyberark`

 ### Aliases

-A resource with a kind set to `cert`, `secret`, or `key` may specify an alias.
+A resource with a kind set to `cert`, `secret`, `cyberark-secret` or `key` may specify an alias.
 This alias may be used to reference the resource in your specified `sink`:

 ```yaml
 workers: